Lighthouses of the Northern Mariana Islands

 photo copyright Paul Sturm; used by permission

 - 1934.
 Inactive since 1944.
 Approx. 15 m (50 ft) concrete tower

 rising from a 1-story concrete keeper's quarters.
 Paul Sturm has posted a portfolio of

 photos, including the one above.
-Wikipedia has an article on the lighthouse, and Google has a satellite view.
+Wikipedia has an article on the lighthouse, and Google has a street view and a satellite view.
 The lighthouse, now

 abandoned and open to the elements, is one of several built by Japan

 to guide its ships to its bases in the central Pacific prior to World